MbuguaCaleb/redux_refresher/README.md

 **How do we access the Data in the Store**

 ```
-We usr the UseSelector Hook from React redux
+We use the UseSelector Hook from React redux

+Whenever i am dispatching my actions directly as they are like functions i must use
+the redux-thunk middleware.

+The help redux deal with asynchronous actions i use what we call redux thunk.

+It is very important to apply thunk middleware so that you are able to handle asyncronous tasks.

+This handles my dispatch function treating it as if it is asynchronous yet it is  synchronous.
 ```

 **Notes By**